anthony-arnold/advent-2019/README.md

     ./dayXX < dayXX.txt

+Each solution will output the answer to both parts of the day's problem.

 Some problems have input which are not easily digestible by fortran, so an awk script is provided to convert the input into something more sane.
 For these, use

     ./dayXX.awk dayXX.txt | ./dayXX

+## Additional considerations

+ - Day 4: Substitute a space `' '` for the dash `'-'` in the input.